 Colorado Side of the Monument Dinosaur fossils are not visible in this part of the monument

 Canyon Visitor CenterTwo miles east of Dinosaur, Colorado The visitor center features a staffed information desk, exhibits, sales area for the Intermountain Natural History Association, and monument film.
+The Canyon Visitor Center is only open from late Spring through early Fall.
 Phone: (970) 374-3000